© Rosshelen | Dreamstime.com

 - Increasing fiber, exercising, and reducing weight are also important natural treatments for reducing high estrogen symptoms in men.

-If you’re experiencing high estrogen in men symptoms and/or low testosterone and you don’t get relief within a few months of implementing these natural therapies, it’s important to see a healthcare practitioner who can evaluate your symptoms and test you hormone levels.
-You may benefit from hormone replacement therapy and/or a more intensive natural treatment regimen.
+If the high estrogen levels and/or low testosterone doesn’t provide any relief within a few months of implementing these natural therapies, it’s important to see a healthcare practitioner who can evaluate these symptoms and test hormone levels.
+Hormone replacement therapy and/or a more intensive natural treatment regimen may be beneficial.